I’m considering becoming a professional driver, but where do I start?

 Take a look at our resource page on Vehicle Licence Categories for more information.

 Being part of the Logistics and Haulage industry doesn’t mean you have to be a goods vehicle driver.

-There are so many different roles within the industry, in fact, take a look at this case study with one of our Driver Hire colleages, Rachael McWilliams – Rachael loves logistics and has worked in driver recruitment for 15 years.
-Opportunities in Logistics includes Transport Planning, Warehouse Operatives, Fork Lift Truck Drivers, Van Drivers, Warehouse Supervisors, Depot Administrators, Credit Controller, Customer Services Assistant, Workshop Technicians, IT Operators – the list goes on… Take a look at this careers fact sheet from the Road Haulage Association for more information.
+There are so many different roles within the industry, in fact, take a look at this case study with one of our Driver Hire colleagues, Rachael McWilliams – Rachael loves logistics and has worked in driver recruitment for over 15 years.
+Opportunities in Logistics includes Transport Planning, Warehouse Operatives, Fork Lift Truck Drivers, Van Drivers, Warehouse Supervisors, Depot Administrators, Credit Controller, Customer Services Assistant, Workshop Technicians, IT Operators – the list goes on…

 For further reading or advice, take a look at The Road Haulage Association’s website.